zhangzibin/char-rnn-chinese/Readme.md

 So delete some rare character may help.

 ## Scheduled Sampling
 Samy Bengio's paper [Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks](http://arxiv.org/abs/1506.03099) in NIPS15 propose a simple but power method to implove RNN.

 In my experiment, I find it helps a lot to avoid overfitting and make the test loss go deeper.
 I only use linear decay.

-Use `-use_ss` to turn on or turn off scheduled sampling, default is on. `-start_ss` is the start aomunt of real data, I suggest to use 1 because our model should learn data without noise at the very begining. `-min_ss` is also very important as too much noise will hurt performance.
+Use `-use_ss` to turn on or turn off scheduled sampling, default is on. `-start_ss` is the start aomunt of real data, I suggest to use 1 because our model should learn data without noise at the very beginning. `-min_ss` is also very important as too much noise will hurt performance.
 Finally, `-decay_ss` is the linear decay rate.

 ## Model conversion between cpu and gpu